 Visit the animals.
 The farm had resident dogs, cats, ducks, geese, donkey and a goat.
 Ask to see the baby animals, too!
 My kids fell in love with Sam, the outdoor dog.

 Use credit card rewards!
 Yes, this is a miles and points travel blog, so we give advice on how to travel for free or at a reduced price.
 You can use points from Barclaycard Arrival Plus World Elite MasterCard to erase travel purchases on your credit card statement.
-See this post for more details.
+See Hot Deals section for more details.

 I’m so glad we got to experience the Majestic Oak Treehouse at Savannah’s Meadow!
 Ron, Susan and their son were such friendly and gracious hosts.